-- 6 lecture courses (or equivalent) in Advanced Chemistry or other math, science or engineering discipline. - 1 or 2 units of teaching. - Give a CHEM 600 presentation during the second semester.
+- 6 lecture courses (or equivalent) in Advanced Chemistry or other math, science or engineering discipline.
+It is recommended that in the fall semester no more than 9 credit hours of lecture should be taken to allow time for lab rotation and selection. - 3 lab rotations in the first semester - 1 or 2 units of teaching. - Give a CHEM 600 presentation during the second semester.